 - All applicants must meet the University’s English Language Admission Requirements for Students

-The Master of National Security Policy requires the completion of 96 units and 1 – 2 years of study depended on previous studies.
+The Master of National Security Policy requires the completion of 72 units and 1.5 years of full-time study

 Whether your career aspirations lie in government, the private sector, international organisations or the media, a degree from the NSC can help you achieve them.
 The NSC’s graduate programs will give you both a strong theoretical underpinning and a practical understanding of the national, regional and global security challenges that will shape the 21st century.
 You’ll be taught by leaders in their fields and gain access to top Australian and overseas officials from government and the private sector.